-The trail ran about 800 miles west from Missouri, eventually splitting into branches known as the Mountain Branch, and the Cimarron Cutoff leading to Santa Fe.
-A major component of early trail commerce was the fur trade and in 1832, Charles and William Bent and Ceran St. Vrain erected Bent’s Fort in present-day Otero County about 88 miles northeast of Trinidad.
+The trail ran about 800 miles west from Missouri, eventually splitting into branches known as the Mountain Branch and the Cimarron Cutoff leading to Santa Fe.
+A major component of early trail commerce was the fur trade, and in 1832, Charles and William Bent and Ceran St. Vrain erected Bent’s Fort in present-day Otero County about 88 miles northeast of Trinidad.
 It became the most important post of the southwestern fur trade.

-After passing Bent’s Fort, the Mountain Branch of the Santa Fe Trail paralleled the Purgatoire River and forded it in this area before making its difficult route over Raton Pass.
+After passing Bent’s Fort, the Santa Fe Trail’s Mountain Branch paralleled the Purgatoire River and forded it in this area before making its difficult route over Raton Pass.
 This area soon became a favored campground for travelers along the trail as thousands of lumbering freight wagons pulled by six or eight-span of oxen made their way to and from Santa Fe.
 Often, these trains rested here, making repairs and recuperating before continuing their trips.
-Here, there was ample water, shaded campgrounds and good forage for the livestock.
+Here, there was ample water, shaded campgrounds, and good forage for the livestock.
 The main trail followed a path along what is now Trinidad’s Commercial and West Main Streets.

-Settlement began in the Purgatoire River Valley in the 1840’s when Hispanic people moved northward into the area from New Mexico.
+Settlement began in the Purgatoire River Valley in the 1840s when Hispanic people moved northward into the area from New Mexico.
 However, most of these early people were pushed out by hostile Ute Indians.

-In August 1846, during the Mexican-American War, the U.S. Army of the West, commanded by Colonel Stephen W. Kearny, marched through here on its way to conquer the Mexican territorial capital of Santa Fe.
+In August 1846, during the Mexican-American War, the U.S. Army of the West, commanded by Colonel Stephen W. Kearny, marched through here to conquer the Mexican territorial capital of Santa Fe.
 His army of 1,600 soldiers, 1,500 supply wagons, 15,000 oxen, 4,000 mules, accompanied by numerous teamsters, drovers, and a few women, camped along the Purgatoire River.
 After resting for a short time, the large caravan then made their way over the crude trail across Raton Pass.
 Though the army made it over the pass, their journey was fraught with difficulty.
 At times, it was necessary to draw the wagons up and let them down by ropes.
-Many wagons were destroyed and supplies had to be left behind.
-Making matters worse, was the fact that the soldiers were on half and third rations.
+Many wagons were destroyed, and supplies had to be left behind.
+Making matters worse was the fact that the soldiers were on half and third rations.